nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     8. Other incorrect add commands to try: `add`, `add n/Bob hp/`, `add n/` (not all fields, except tags and risk, are filled)<br>
        Expected: No Patient is added.
 Error message is shown in the response box: "Invalid command format!..."

+### Listing all patients <a name="list-patients-manual-testing"/>

+1. List all patients while none/some patients are being shown

+    1. Prerequisites: `toggle` to the `Patients` tab.
+Ensure that there are existing patients.
+If there is none, use the [add](#add-patient-manual-testing) command to add some patients.
+List some patients using `find XYZ` (XYZ is the name of an existing/non-existent patient).

+    2. Test case: `list`<br>
+       Expected: All existing patients are listed.

+    3. Test case: `list extra-parameters`<br>
+       Expected: All existing patients are listed.

 ### Finding a patient <a name="find-patient-manual-testing"/>

 Prerequisites: The tests for finding patients uses the sample data from `SampleDataUtil#getSamplePatients`.
 This is the sample data loaded at initial launch of the application, or in the absence of the `data/plannermd.json` file.